-Project Description: Imperial Valley College (IVC) is the only community college in Imperial operates its own water and wastewater treatment plant but it would be more cost-effective to connect to the City of Imperial's system.
-The proposed project is intended to extend potable water distribution main lines and sanitary sewer collection lines along Aten Road from Cross commercial and student housing development to provide support services to the college.
+Project Description: Imperial Valley College (IVC) is the only community college in Imperial County and is currently located in an unincorporated area east of the City of Imperial.
+IVC's operates its own water and wastewater treatment plant but it would be more cost-effective to connect to the City of Imperial's system.
+The proposed project is intended to extend potable water distribution main lines and sanitary sewer collection lines along Aten Road from Cross Road for a distance of approximately 3.5 miles.
+This extension would allow much-needed commercial and student housing development to provide support services to the college.